 Figure 2.
 The temperature distribution on the surface of the asteroid (6489) Golevka, calculated by a numerical solution of the 1-dimensional heat diffusion equation, individually for all 4092 surface elements of the shape model.
-For two selected surface elements we plot the time evolution of the temperature (the time is counted as the number of rotations and covers one complete orbit).
+For two selected surface elements, located on roughly opposite sides of the body, we plot the time evolution of the temperature (the time is counted as the number of rotations and covers one complete orbit).
 Both seasonal and diurnal variations of the temperature, due to the changing distance from the Sun, illumination geometry and shadowing, are clearly visible.
 Adapted from Chesley et al. (2003).